Every day, millions of people fall into the same pattern without realizing it.

 Rather than blocking screens or relying on willpower, the app connects movement with access.

+You exercise first.
 Then you unlock screen time.

+A few push-ups earn a few minutes.
+A plank unlocks the next scroll session.
 Movement becomes the gateway instead of an interruption.

 This approach works for adults who want better habits and for parents who want a healthier way to manage kids’ screen time.